mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/06-tracing.md

 # Tracing

 Mondrian Framework provides built-in support for distributed tracing, enabling you to monitor the flow of requests across your application and external services.
-This is seamlessly integrated into the function execution context and adheres to the [OpenTelemetry](https://opentelemetry.io/) standard, a widely adopted specification for observability.
+This support is seamlessly integrated into the function execution context and adheres to the [OpenTelemetry](https://opentelemetry.io/) standard, a widely adopted specification for observability.

 ## Automatic Tracer Injection